Here's the list of events since 2002.

 April:

-Megan Arnott, U. of Western Michigan, provided an illustrated lecture exploring the history, literature and contemporary images of the Norse visitors in Canada.
-A joint lecture with the Arts and Letters Club to prepare for our Newfoundland tour!
+Megan Arnott, U. of Western Michigan, provided an illustrated lecture exploring the history, literature and contemporary images of the Norse visitors in Canada. joint lecture with the Arts and Letters Club to prepare for our Newfoundland tour!

 July/August: